Amarjha01/Amarjha01/README.md

 ### 💫 About Me

-- 🎓 I'm a Student and Web Developer.
+- 🎓 I'm a Student and Full Stack Web Developer.
 - 🔭 I’m currently working on Web Development and DSA.
 - 🌱 I’m currently learning DevOps.
 - 👯 I’m looking to collaborate with open-source enthusiasts and developers.